-While there are no legal requirements for individual homeowners to have a licence to remove asbestos containing material from their own property some jobs are best left to the experts.
+While there are no legal requirements for individual homeowners to have a licence to remove asbestos containing material from their own property, some jobs are best left to experts.
 It is strongly recommended that you don’t carry out this work yourself, and instead engage a licensed asbestos removalist (refer SafeWork SA link below).

-Refer to the link Asbestos SA(http://www.asbestos.sa.gov.au/) for relevant information on the safe handling and removal of asbestos for homeowners.
+Refer to Asbestos SA for relevant information on the safe handling and removal of asbestos for homeowners.

-- General complaints concerning asbestos in the community or the conduct of home renovators, contact Councils Environmental Health Office on 8416 6333.
+- General complaints concerning asbestos in the community or the conduct of home renovators, contact Council's Environmental Health Team 8416 6333.

 - Concerning licensed contractors and work sites, contact the Safe Work SA Help Centre on 1300 365 255.